dss-extensions/dss-extensions.github.io/README.md

 - [OpenDSSDirect.py](https://github.com/dss-extensions/OpenDSSDirect.py)
 - [OpenDSSDirect.jl](https://github.com/dss-extensions/OpenDSSDirect.jl)

-These `opendssdirect` or `odd` interfaces are flexible to adapt and are not restricted by COM limitations.
+These `opendssdirect` or `odd` interfaces are flexible to adapt and are not restricted by the COM API limitations.
 They are intended to provide a more Pythonic, Julian or language geared API.

 Finally, there's slightly modified tests and examples from the official OpenDSS distribution [here](https://github.com/dss-extensions/electricdss-tst).